MHaggis/CBR-Queries/emotet.md

-## Emotet
+## Malware

 Not 100% these are emotet.
-It's highly possible Ryuk and Trickbot are mixed in here.
+It's highly possible Ryuk, Qakbot and Trickbot are mixed in here.

     digsig_publisher:"Evaila IT Ltd"